Bicentennial Commemorative Events

 Educational and teaching resources will also be produced, such as: a short film, a documentary, an interactive historical novel, children's books, and digital apps; which will ensure that this kaupapa continues to have a positive and lasting impact on New Zealand history.
 This is in line with the recent decision by the NZ Ministry of Education, to make New Zealand History mandatory within the NZ Curriculum from 2022 onward.

-*Click here to view the Sept-Oct 2020 trip itinerary.
+*Click here to view the rescheduled June-July 2021 trip itinerary.

 Photographer: Brent Kerehona 2019-20